threefoldtech/0-db/README.md

 If you provide a non-existing (or deleted) key as argument, `-Invalid index` is returned.

 Otherwise, an array (a little bit like original redis `SCAN`) is returned.
-The first item of the array is the next key you need to set to SCAN in order to continue the walk.
+The first item of the array is the next id you need to set to SCAN in order to continue walking.

 The second element of the array is another array which contains one or more entries (keys).
 Each entries contains 3 fields: the key, the size of the payload and the creation timestamp.